zeyi-faueei/IIC-OSIC-TOOLS/_build/README.md

 As some examples already show, these parameters can be passed to the container via Docker:

 `docker run -it hpretl/iic-osic-tools:latest --wait --vnc`

+or you can use the following command:

+`sudo docker run -it --user root iic-osic-tools:latest`

 ## Notes